Best Buy Black Friday 2021: Tech deals to shop now (before they sell out)

 Apple AirPods with wireless charging case, $150 (regularly $200)

 Best Buy also has the newly released Apple AirPods 3 (with a MagSafe charging case), which is sure to be one of the hottest gifts this holiday season.
-It's currently available for $179 at Best Buy -- list price -- though at last check Amazon had the Apple AirPods 3 for $150, a savings of $29.
-(Note that you'll need to add the item to your cart to see the savings.)
+It's currently available for $179 at Best Buy -- list price -- though at last check Amazon had the Apple AirPods 3 for $170, a savings of $9.

 JBL Reflect Mini NC sport headphones: $75